egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 cd /var/cache/named ; RedHat
 ```

-Create a Zone Signing Key(ZSK) with the following command.
+Create a Zone Signing Key(ZSK) with the following command:

 ```bash
 dnssec-keygen -a NSEC3RSASHA1 -b 2048 -n ZONE example.com
 ```

-If you have installed haveged, it'll take only a few seconds for this
+If you have installed `haveged`, it'll take only a few seconds for this
 key to be generated; otherwise it'll take a very long time.
 Sample
 output.